liv-ac-uk/comp122/labs/variables/README.md

 ## Dealing With Floating Point

 One take-home lesson here is that floating point arithmetic on a computer is not necessarily what you want it to be or expect it to be (although this can depend upon the programming language you are using).
-For the mathematically inclined, some recommended reading is David Goldberg's [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)

-{% spoiler %}
 There is a [commonly retold urban legend](https://www.snopes.com/fact-check/the-salami-technique/) of programmers in large corporations surreptitiously stealing huge sums of money by diverting these small rounding errors to their personal accounts.
 Please do not attempt to embezzle money with this technique.
 This is against university policy.

-{% endspoiler %}
+For the mathematically inclined, some recommended reading is David Goldberg's [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)

 {% next %}